 (2) a charge for which forfeiture of property under this chapter may be ordered.
-This property-related charge shall identify the specific assets to be forfeited, if known, or the relevant forfeiture statutes, if specific assets to be forfeited are not known at the time of the filing of the indictment.
+This property-related charge shall identify the specific assets to be forfeited, if known, or the relevant forfeiture statutes, if specific assets to be forfeited are not known at the time of the prosecuting authority requests the issuance of the indictment.